mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.markdown

 <!-- more -->

+## Hide posts at homepage

+Using `hidden: true` at post head can hide the post at homepage, but it's still aviable at archive, and can be reached through link from neighboring posts.

+Using `published: false` can totally exclude it from website.

 ## Image caption

 I want to write credit when I use images from elsewhere, which includes author and url.
 This issue was partly solved by [this post](https://superdevresources.com/image-caption-jekyll/).